json-api-dotnet/JsonApiDotNetCore/README.md

 - [ ] Ability to disable dasherization of names
 - [ ] Rename ContextEntity ??

+# Generators

+- TODO: Document usage of the yeoman jadn generator

 ## Usage

 - Add Middleware